mchaov/JSEventsManager/README.md

 8. Allows for automation tests to be written using it's interface

+## Problems with existing interface (addEventListener)
+1. No return value
+2. No way to test if you succeeded in attaching your event without actually performing it
+3. No way accessing an 'event' object from outside the handler
+4. Workarounds for triggering events over elements
+5. No way of triggering only specific handler attached to the same event type on the same element
+6. Hard to manage lambda expressions
+7. No way to detach all event handlers
+8. No good way to do automation testing

 # Technology behind it
 1. JavaScript ES5 Strict
 2. No dependencies to any library
 3. Class like structure, returns objects of it's type with interface to control them

 # Examples
 ## Explanation of structure
 ```javascript
 UIElement({